goaltools/goal/README.md

-# goal
+# Goal
-Toolkit for high productivity web development in Go language.
+Goal is a toolkit for high productivity web development in Go language.

 Goal, being mostly inspired by [Revel Framework](https://github.com/revel/revel) and its discussions, is built around the concept of